They look gorgeous, a feast to the eyes. You can’t help but wonder if they would taste delicious but are these edible flowers for cakes?

 Conclusion

-So far, we have seen that using edible flowers for cakes makes a great decorative piece.
+So far, we have seen that edible flowers make great decorative pieces for cakes.
 These flowers have unique attributes.

 Some are like herbs and have been used in medicine for centuries.
 Some of these flowers have intense flavors, while some do not.

 Nevertheless, they all serve as a great feast for the eyes and mouth.
-No matter the choice of edible flower you decide to use in decorating your cake, always remember to use flowers that are labeled food grade or organically safe.
+Regardless of the edible flower you decide to use in decorating your cake, always remember to use flowers labeled food-grade or organically safe.

 Also, consider the flavor and pollen factors.
-Here, think about the taste that appeals to the final consumer(s).
+Here, consider the taste that appeals to the final consumer(s).
 One should also consider the pollen factor because some people are allergic to pollen.